-I've been playing Magic: the Gathering off and on since I was 12 years old.
+I've been playing Magic: the Gathering off and on since 2005.
 It's probably my favorite game.

 My favorite experience playing Magic was in 2012, where I got 6th place in the TCGPlayer Missouri State Championship tournament with a bizarre homebrew Epic Experiment combo deck.

 I got an article in ChannelFireball written about it, but the deck ended up going nowhere competitively other than my showing: